 The application for attachment is a two-step procedure made by way of praecipe and affidavit before the judge in chambers.
-The judge will initially issue a provisional order for attachment, which will be served on the respondent and the garnishee.
+The court will initially issue a provisional order for attachment, which will be served on the respondent and the garnishee.
 The application for validation of the attachment has to be lodged and served within eight days.
 The garnishee has to file an affidavit confirming the amount they owe (affirmative declaration), further to which the attachment is validated.
 However, if the garnishee states that they have no debt or owe less than the amount claimed, the judge will have to hear the matter and ultimately validate the attachment or not.
+District Courts and the Intermediate Court also have the jurisdiction to issue provisional attachment orders pending the judgment in the main case or provisional seizure attachment orders, but only in matters of non-payment of alimony.